Knowledge Hub

 What is the Sanctions and Anti-Money Laundering Act 2018?

-The powers created by the 2018 Act mean that the UK government can respond quickly to changing circumstances to impose sanctions through UK regulations without having to go through a lengthy Parliamentary process to make new primary legislation each time.
+The powers created by the 2018 Act enable the UK government to respond quickly to changing circumstances, imposing sanctions through UK regulations without the need for a lengthy Parliamentary process to create new primary legislation each time.

-However, to ensure that Parliament retains checks and balances over these powers granted to the government, the Act sets out parameters for the types of sanction which can be imposed, the purposes for which sanctions can be used and the penalties which can be imposed on anybody who breaches them.
+However, to ensure that Parliament retains checks and balances over these powers granted to the government, the Act sets out parameters for the types of sanctions that can be imposed, the purposes for which sanctions can be used, and the penalties that can be imposed on anyone who breaches them.
 The 2018 Act also includes mechanisms for ensuring continuing Parliamentary scrutiny, including targeted reporting to Parliament.

 What is the territorial scope of regulations made under the 2018 Act?

 The UK government’s power to impose sanctions is limited to territories in which UK law can be enforced.
-Therefore, UK sanctions regulations are designed to apply to operations which take place in the UK and to activities undertaken anywhere in the world by a UK national or by a business which is incorporated in the UK.
+Therefore, UK sanctions regulations are designed to apply to operations that take place in the UK and to activities undertaken anywhere in the world by a UK national or by a business incorporated in the UK.

-Therefore, if your business is either operating in the UK, or is UK incorporated and operating anywhere in the world, your business may have obligations to comply with requirements of the UK sanctions regime.
+Therefore, if your business is either operating in the UK or is UK incorporated and operating anywhere in the world, your company may have obligations to comply with the requirements of the UK sanctions regime.

 For what purposes can sanctions regulations be made under the 2018 Act?